-As stated previously, Direct Video mode is on by default so no registers need to be programmed to support this mode other than to select the direct video data at the video mux. video mux control register is located at F4BAR0+Memory Offset 400h[1:0].
+As stated previously, Direct Video mode is on by default so no registers need to be programmed to support this mode other than to select the direct video data at the video mux.
+The video mux control register is located at F4BAR0+Memory Offset 400h[1:0].

 Direct Video mode while supported is not an optimal mode of operation.
-The vertical sync signal is affected by this mode which cause some CRT monitors operate incorrectly.
 This mode supports only one vertical resolution and refresh rate, which is that of the incoming data.
 Horizontal resolution can be scaled if desired.
 Since the incoming data has odd and even fields, incoming line must be doubled for it to display properly.
 This is equivalent to the Bob technique which is explained later in this section.